How Long Does A Water Heater Take To Heat Up? Full Guide

 Drawbacks:

-• Warranty a bit short – though a very well made and dependable unit
+• The warranty is a bit short – though a very well-made and dependable unit

 What I Like: